 For instance, some stroke patients might speak with clarity but struggle with comprehension.
 Others might comprehend speech correctly but struggle with word formation.

 For example, exercises for aphasia may involve reading comprehension and naming therapy.
-Whereas exercises for apraxia of speech, which focus on motor control, may involve tongue exercises.
+Whereas exercises for apraxia of speech, which focus on motor control, may involve tongue and lip exercises.
 These are just a few examples out of hundreds of possibilities.

 Therefore, one set of speech therapy exercises will not benefit all stroke patients with affected speech.
 Rather, every patient needs a highly individualized plan.